pranav-ganesh/tp/docs/DeveloperGuide.md

     * Pros: Easier to implement, more readable code and less prone to errors.

-    * Cons: Every single time even if there is a minor edit, a new person object needs to be created which potentially leads to some overhead.
+    * Cons: Every single time even if there is a minor edit, a new person object needs to be created which could potentially lead to overhead.

 * **Alternative 2:** Person attributes are edited rather than the entire person object being replaced by a new object

     * Pros: Logically more apt and intuitive.

-    * Cons: Implementation gets messy, violates the law of abstraction, and more prone to errors.
+    * Cons: Implementation gets messy, and more prone to errors.

 ### Import feature